rgstech/restapi-sample/README.md

 # restapi-sample
-Very Simple Rest API sample/template using: NodejS, ExpressJS, json-server and MVC Pattern
+Very Simple Rest API sample/template using: NodejS, ExpressJS, json-server and MVC(with models and controllers) Pattern

 requirements: